open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/decision-logs/index.md

 Enhanced decision logs are provided by a decision logger _plugin_ called `eopa_dl`.

 :::note
-The Enterprise OPA decision logger _must_ be used together with the default decision log plugin in OPA.
+The EOPA decision logger _must_ be used together with the default decision log plugin in OPA.

-If the OPA decision logger plugin is not configured, Enterprise OPA will error and exit.
+If the OPA decision logger plugin is not configured, EOPA will error and exit.
 :::

 ```yaml